rahibraihan/cygnus/README.md

 The error_plot.png shows how the numerical error decreases as the step size is reduced, demonstrating faster convergence for higher-order methods.

+ Key Insights
+🔵Higher-order methods significantly reduce truncation error 🔵Fourth-order schemes outperform second-order schemes 🔵Richardson extrapolation improves accuracy
+🔵Choosing an appropriate step size is critical for numerical stability

+Note: Choosing an appropriate step size is important for balancing accuracy and computational cost.
+Tip: You can modify the test function or step sizes in the C++ code to experiment with different scenarios.

+The error_plot.png shows how the numerical error decreases as the step size is reduced, demonstrating faster convergence for higher-order methods